Foaming at the mouth is a physical symptom. It occurs when an excess of saliva mixes with air or gasses to create a foam.

 Foamy saliva can occur during a seizure because the mouth is forced closed, which stimulates the salivary glands and makes you produce extra spit.
 When the mouth opens again, drool or frothy saliva can come out.

 Foaming at the mouth can also occur following a provoked seizure.
-For example, one case study examined a police officer whose partner accidentally shot him in the head with a Taser while chasing a suspect.
+For example, examined a police officer whose partner accidentally shot him in the head with a Taser while chasing a suspect.
 The second officer witnessed his colleague lose consciousness, fall to the ground, and begin foaming at the mouth.

 Animals less commonly affected by rabies are: